freebsd/freebsd-quarterly/2020q3/nfsovertls.md

 The coding for this project has now been completed.
-All required changes to the NFS and kernel RPC code have been committed to the head/current kernel.
+All required changes to the NFS and kernel RPC code have been committed to -CURRENT.
-The daemons are now believed to be complete, but will remain in base/projects/nfs-over-tls until head/current has an OpenSSL library with the kernel TLS support incorporated in it.
+The daemons are now believed to be complete, but will remain in base/projects/nfs-over-tls until -CURRENT has an OpenSSL library with the kernel TLS support incorporated in it.
 If this does not happen for FreeBSD-13, hopefully the